 The Witter Bynner fellowship is awarded annually to two or more poets to be chosen by the Poet Laureate Consultant in Poetry in conjunction with the Library.
 The fellowships support poetry on both a national and local level: the fellows are recognized at a reading in the nation’s capital and go on to organize a local poetry reading in their own communities.

-Thursday, December 12 at 6:00 PM - WITTER BYNNER STATE READING
+Wednesday, March 26 at 6:30 PM - WITTER BYNNER FELLOWSHIP READING

 Full List of Previous Witter Bynner Fellows

 - 2013: Sharon Dolin and Shara McCallum (appointed by Natasha Trethewey)

 - 2012: L.S.
 Asekoff and Sheila Black (appointed by Philip Levine)